Samsung Galaxy A52

-The Samsung Galaxy A52 is a mid-range Android-based smartphone developed and manufactured by Samsung Electronics as a part of its Galaxy A series.
-The phone was announced on 17 March 2021 at Samsung's virtual Awesome Unpacked event alongside the Galaxy A72.
-An upgraded device, Galaxy A52s, was first released in August 2021 with a different chipset (Qualcomm Snapdragon 778G), Wi-Fi 6 support and a new device color (Awesome Mint).
+The Samsung Galaxy A52 is a mid-range Android-based smartphone manufactured, developed and produced by Samsung Electronics as part of its Galaxy A series.
+It was announced on 17 March 2021 at the Samsung's virtual Awesome Unpacked event alongside the Galaxy A72.
+An upgraded variant of the 5G version, Galaxy A52s, was first released in August 2021.

-It serves as the successor of the Galaxy A51.
-It is similar to its predecessor, but features an upgraded 64 MP main camera, an increased-capacity 4500 mAh battery, and IP67 water and dust resistance.
+The phone serves as a successor of the Galaxy A51.
+It is similar to its predecessor but features an upgraded 64 MP main camera, a larger-capacity 4500 mAh battery, and IP67 water- and dust-resistant design.

-On 8 April 2025, Samsung stopped giving security updates to the phone, making it out of support.

 Specifications

 Design

-Galaxy A52 has a similar design with its predecessor Galaxy A51.
-It has an Infinity-O display with a cutout for the selfie camera and slim bezels just like the A51.
+The Galaxy A52 has a similar design to its predecessor, the Galaxy A51.
+It has an Infinity-O display with a selfie camera cutout and slim bezels, just like the A51.
 Unlike the A51, the A52 has matte color options rather than glossy gradient finishes.

-The display is protected by Corning Gorilla Glass 5 while the frame and back panel is made of plastic.
-Both 4G and 5G variants share the identical design.
-It is available with Awesome Black, Awesome White, Awesome Violet, Awesome Blue options.
-Both variants have IP67 water and dust resistance.
+The display is protected by Corning Gorilla Glass 5 while the frame and back panel are made of plastic.
+Both the LTE and 5G (including the 5G "s") variants share the same design and have IP67 water- and dust-resistance.